nuscien/trivial/Console/README.md

 ## Select

-You can have a way to list a lot of items so that user can select one of them just by arrow key.
+You can output a list to console and let user select one just by arrow in keyboard.

 ```csharp
 var Main(string[] args)